 - Student lives with both parents equally during the year – Include information on the parent (and step-parent, if applicable) who provides more financial support for the student.

 What else you need to know for the 2023-2024 FAFSA: FAFSA Changes 2023-24: What You Need to Know

 For 2024-2025 Filing Year And Beyond

-The FAFSA will require families to report the financial information on the parent (and step parent, if applicable) that provides the most financial support regardless of who the student lives with most.
+Moving forward, the FAFSA will require families to report the financial information on the parent (and step-parent, if applicable) that provides the most financial support regardless of who the student lives with most.

 I’m Filling Out The CSS Profile

 The CSS Profile generally takes a more thorough look at a family’s financial picture.
-The manner in which they treat divorce and separated families is no exception.
+The manner in which they treat divorced and separated families is no exception.

 Who Must Report?

 Support from up to four individuals meeting any of the following criteria may be considered when completing the CSS Profile:

 The form also asks for deceased parents, though their financial information does not come into play.